Qqwy/JS-CoinStackBar/README.md

 - Support for multiple different coin images in the same stack.
 - Can be set to any min-max value and coin stack height.

+#Examples
+Check out [this jsfiddle](http://jsfiddle.net/uHA9F/1/) for a quick example.
+A more advanced example can be found and downloaded straight here from the repository.

 #Usage